Shamit Shome: Return to FC Edmonton

 On January 4, 2021, Shome returned to FC Edmonton, which by then had moved to the Canadian Premier League.
 On February 9, 2022, the club announced that Shome and all but two other players would not be returning for the 2022 season.

 On April 5, 2022, Shome signed with Forge FC and was immediately loaned back to FC Edmonton for the 2022 season.

-Cavalry FC
+Cavalry

 In January 2023, Cavalry FC announced they had signed Shome through the 2024 season, with a club option for the 2025 season.
+Shome won the 2023 CPL Shield and the 2024 North Star Cup and was also part of Cavalry's 2–1 victory over Pumas UNAM on February 6, 2025, in the 2025 CONCACAF Champions Cup.
+The win marked the first time a Canadian Premier League club defeated a Liga MX side in an official tournament match.
+He spent three seasons at the club, making 79 appearances, before leaving at the end of the 2025 season.

+New York Cosmos

+On 12 August 2026, USL League One club New York Cosmos announced the signing of Shome.
+On 29 August, Shome made his debut for Cosmos appearing as a starter in a 1–1 draw with Union Omaha.
+On September 5 2026, Shome assisted Lamin Jawneh on two goals in Cosmos 4-2 victory over Fort Wayne FC.

 International career

 Shome was born in Canada to Bangladeshi parents, both of whom hail from Sylhet.
 As a result, he is eligible to play for Canada and Bangladesh.

 Canada

 Shome received his first call-up to a Canadian U18 national team camp in October 2014 while he was playing for Edmonton Southwest United.
 He received three further call-ups to Canadian U18 camps in 2015 and was the only university player called up to a camp in November 2015 in Mexico.

 Shome received his first Canadian U20 national team call-up in February 2016 and started in a 2–1 upset against England in an unofficial youth friendly.
 In August 2016, Shome was called up to the U-20 team for a pair of friendlies against Costa Rica.
 Shome was nominated for Canada's U-20 player of the year in 2016.
 In February 2017, Shome missed the 2017 CONCACAF U-20 Championship due to injury.
 In May 2018, Shome was named to Canada's under-21 squad for the 2018 Toulon Tournament.
 Shome was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.

 In January 2020, Shome was called up to the Canadian senior team ahead of friendlies against Barbados and Iceland.
 He made his debut on January 7 against Barbados as a substitute in their 4–1 victory.